 The Willamette University Angel Investment Fund is the first student-run angel investment program in the nation.
 The program has exposed more than 200 students to the real-world challenges of entrepreneurship and made investments in 30 early-stage companies.

-To read more about Schilling Cider’s new location in Portland, check out the company’s official press release.
+Learn more about Schilling Cider’s new location in Portland.